AdamPflug/express-brute/README.md

 	- `key`           can be a string or alternatively it can be a `function(req, res, next)` that or calls `next`, passing a string as the first parameter.
 	- `failCallback`  Allows you to override the value of `failCallback` for this middleware
+	- `ignoreIp`      Disregard IP address when matching requests if set to true.
+Defaults to false.
 - `reset(ip, key, next)`    Resets the wait time between requests back to its initial value.
 You can pass `null` for `key` if you want to reset a request protected by `protect`.
 - `getIPFromRequest(req)`   Uses the current proxy trust settings to get the current IP from a request object